vamsi-karnam/R-Dash/README.md

 * Allows up to 32 metrics per push to avoid choking frontend/WS.

 ---
-*Data should empower, not overwhelm*
+*"Data should empower, not overwhelm"*